AdamDWalker/SocialMediaPrivacyTool/README.md

 # SocialMediaPrivacyTool
 This is the repository of the tool for extracting and analysing information from social media written as part of my dissertation.

+_Note:_ The access keys and tokens have been revoked and no longer work so don't bother trying.

 -- Abstract --